By Ellie Mae Johnson, Deputy Conveyancing Manager.

-If you’re looking to buy or sell a home, it’s only natural you want things to move forward at a swift but comfortable pace.
-If you’ve been in this position before, you may have already experienced the bumps in the road and additional costs that can crop up in the homebuying or selling process.
-It’s for these reasons that many movers question whether a conveyancer can act for buyer and seller, hoping to save both sides some time and money.
+If you’re looking to buy or sell a home, it’s only natural you want the process to run smoothly.
+However, if you’ve been in this position before, you may have already experienced the bumps in the road and additional costs that can crop up in the process.
+It’s for these reasons that many movers question whether a solicitor or conveyancer can act for both buyer and seller, hoping to save both parties time and money.

-Can both parties use the same conveyancer when buying and selling a house?
+- Should I use the same conveyancer for buying and selling a house?

 What’s the benefit of using the same conveyancer?

-In a few scenarios, buyers and sellers using the same conveyancer are not able to receive the level of personal care and professional advice they should be entitled to, as a result of what’s known as a ‘conflict of interest’.
-That’s why regulation is now clear that the same lawyer can only act for both parties if several criteria are met.
+In a few scenarios, buyers and sellers using the same conveyancer can’t receive the level of personal care and professional advice they should because of what’s known as a ‘conflict of interest’.
+That’s why regulation is now clear that the same conveyancer can only act for both parties if several criteria are met.

-Ultimately it will be up to the conveyancer whether they feel the criteria are met and that they can take your case on.
-Many lawyers will be happy to consider doing so, and if that’s the case, should discuss the criteria with you and talk you through the positives or any potential downsides.
+Ultimately, it’ll be up to the conveyancer to decide if these criteria are met, and they can take your case on.
+Many conveyancers will be happy to consider doing so, and they’ll discuss any benefits or potential downsides.

-In theory, a different conveyancer working from the same firm may represent each party, which can go a long way in avoiding any potential complications.
+In theory, a different conveyancer working for the same firm may represent each party, which can go a long way in avoiding potential complications.

 What is meant by a ‘conveyancing conflict of interest’?

-There are two types of conflict of interest in conveyancing:
+There are two types of conflict of interest:

-The most up-to-date regulations do not make separate representation for buyers and sellers compulsory.
+The most up-to-date regulations don’t make separate representation for buyers and sellers compulsory.
 Instead, they list the circumstances in which this would be allowed.
-If none of these criteria are met, then the conveyancer must choose a party to represent, otherwise they would fall foul of their regulatory Code of Conduct.
-However, if you think your circumstances meet the criteria, talk to your conveyancer.
-They’re able to provide additional guidance as to whether representing both buyer and seller would be permitted in your situation.
+If none of these criteria are met, then the conveyancer must choose one party to represent, otherwise they would fall foul of their regulatory Code of Conduct.

-What are the circumstances where it may be possible?
+What are the circumstances where using the same conveyancer may be possible?

-If there is a high likelihood of a conflict of interest occurring between you and the other party, then you won’t be able to have the same firm act for buyer and seller.
-But if the conveyancer can find a way to minimise the risk of a conflict of interest then it should be possible for both parties to use the same conveyancing firm.
+If there’s a high likelihood of a conflict of interest between you and the other party, then you won’t be able to have the same firm act for buyer and seller.
+But if the solicitor can find a way to minimise the risk of a conflict of interest, then it should be possible for both parties to use the same conveyancing firm.

-To determine whether a conflict of interest is possible, your conveyancer will consider things like:
+To determine whether there is a conflict of interest, your conveyancer will consider things like:

 If the conveyancer concludes the risk of conflict is minimal or can be reduced sufficiently, they should be able to go ahead.
-Should they do so, they’ll need to implement safeguards for the parties, and these often include:
+They’ll then need to implement safeguards for both parties, which often include:

 Disclaimer: This article is for informal and general advice regarding using the same conveyancer for buying and selling a property.